-The intention of this hedging strategy is to minimise the risk of volatility linked to fluctuations in exchange rates on internal loans to or from foreign operations.
+Foreign exchange risk in internal loans to or from foreign operations eign operations.
 The hedged item consists of the nominal amount of an internal loan between the Group's treasury department and a foreign operation, issued in the functional currency of the foreign operation.
 The hedged risk consists of the risk of changes in cash flows attributable to interest payments, and repayments of nominal amounts, due to differences in the exchange rate between the currency of the internal loan and the parent company's functional currency, the Swedish krona.
 The hedging instruments consist of foreign exchange derivatives.